CRAIG GABLE

 College library catalogs usually use Library of Congress subject headings (LCSH) as a means for classifying content.
 In comparison with keywords, subject headings (which you'll see in each catalog record as clickable links) constitute a highly regimented and consistent system of organization.

 If you know an exact subject heading for a given topic, you can conduct a subject search in the library catalog.
-Here are some examples of Library of Congress subject headings you can use when conducting this kind of catalog search.
+Here are some examples of Library of Congress subject headings you can use when conducting this kind of catalog search:

 SELECTED CIRCULATING LIBRARY BOOKS (2nd floor)